Particular/Webinar.SignalR/README.md

 ### RabbitMQ connection string

-RabbitMQ connection string can be configured by setting the `Value` property of the `Backend.RabbitMqConnectionString` class in the `Shared` project.
+RabbitMQ connection string can be configured by setting the `Value` property of the `Shared.RabbitMqConnectionString` class in the `Shared` project.

 ### Redis connection parameters